Raiffeisen Bank International: History

 In August 2021, Crédit Agricole S.A. announced the signing of an agreement to sell Crédit Agricole Srbija A.D. to Raiffeisen Bank (Serbia), a fully owned subsidiary of Austrian Raiffeisen Bank International AG.
 In accordance with the prior consent of the National Bank of Serbia, Raiffeisen banka a.d Beograd has become the sole owner of Credit Agricole banka Srbija a.d.
 Novi Sad on April 1, 2022, taking over from Credit Agricole s.a.
 Paris as the former owner.
 As a result of the transaction, Credit Agricole bankа Srbija has become a member of the Raiffeisen group.
 The joint share of the two banks in the Serbian market will be around 12%.
 After the merger with Crédit Agricole bank, the loan portfolio of Raiffeisen banka is expected to reach almost €3 billion and the client base to exceed one million.
 The merger of Raiffeisen banka a.d.
 Beograd and Crédit Agricole Srbija A.D.
 Novi Sad is expected to be completed by the end of the second quarter of 2023.

 In November 2021, Belgium-based KBC Bank and Raiffeisen Bank International reached an agreement for KBC to acquire 100% of the shares of Raiffeisenbank (Bulgaria) EAD, comprising RBI’s Bulgarian banking operations.
 In March 2022, Bulgaria's competition regulator said that it gave the green light to KBC Bank, a unit of financial group KBC, to acquire 100% direct interest in Raiffeisenbank Bulgaria and indirect control of the target company's wholly owned units Raiffeisen Leasing Bulgaria, Raiffeisen Asset Management (Bulgaria), Raiffeisen Insurance Broker, and Raiffeisen Service.
 The transaction was completed on 7 July 2022 and marked the exit of Raiffeisen from the Bulgarian market.

-Raiffeisen also operates subsidiaries in Albania (the former Savings Bank of Albania, acquired in 2004), Hungary, Romania, Ukraine and Russia.
+In April 2026, Raiffeisen Bank International launched a takeover bid for Addiko Bank in order to strengthen its presence in Slovenia and Croatia.
+By the end of the acceptance period, in July 2026, Raiffeisen Bank International had secured a majority stake of 56.16% in Addiko.